JonnySpruce/diffedit/diffedit.md

 # DiffEdit

 In this blog post, we will be demonstrating how to use the DiffEdit technique described in [this paper](https://arxiv.org/abs/2210.11427), to use a diffusion model to modify just one part of an existing image using simple text prompts.
 DiffEdit utilises the diffusion model which is used to predict where noise is in an image, typically as a way of generating images using text prompts.
 In this blog post we assume you have basic knowledge of Stable Diffusion and how it works, as this is the diffusion model that we will be using throughout our examples.

-If you want to read more about diffusion models, then check out our other blog post about it here [TODO]().
+This blog post is based on [our notebook on Kaggle](https://www.kaggle.com/code/jonnyspruce/diffedit/edit/run/153852675).
+In this post we aim to provide a distilled version of the full code, explaining the important steps while skipping some of the more basic setup code.
+Check out the notebook if you want to see the full code or are interested in running it or adapting it yourself.

 We will work through an example where we use the DiffEdit technique to modify an image of a horse into an image of a zebra.
 This will be our final result: